Ejderkiz/Ejderkiz/README.md

-- 👋 Hi, I’m @Ejderkiz / DragonGirl
+- 👋 Hi, I’m @Ejderkiz / DragonGirl / Syd / with friends @long, @sakura, @muse, @satoshi, @octopus, @snowball, @ghost, @aaron, @sword, @sheriff and friends far and near..
 -  👀 I’m a Product manager and co-coder.
 I have recently working on AI, Haptic programming, and Mobile products.
 - 🌱 I’m interested in Machine learning algorithms
 - 💞️ I'm sharing some working examples and libraries in 'On the Fly' security methods.
 - 📫 How to reach me: https://www.linkedin.com/in/sebnem-y-383b7b182/